 #1Writer1Artist - Elvira and Ronnie Dukes

 Elvira and Ronnie Dukes are the creative force behind DUKEScomics, an independent comic books publisher.
 Elvira is a writer.
 Ronnie is an artist.
 The duo first met in Minneapolis, Minnesota.
-Elvira is from the Southwest and Ronnie from the Midwest.
-They've been married for 15 years.
+Elvira is from New Mexico and Ronnie from Chicago.
+They've been married for over 15 years.
 Their first graphic novel "A.W.O.L." was published in English in 2016 and premiered at El Paso Comic Con.
 The Japanese edition of "A.W.O.L." was published in 2018 and premiered the same year at Tokyo Comic Con in Japan.
 The Spanish edition of "A.W.O.L." came out in 2020 and premiered at virtual MexAmeriCon.
-Elvira and Ronnie are working on their second graphic novel with a different title coming soon in 2021.
+Elvira and Ronnie are working on their second graphic novel with a different title coming soon in 2022.

 Dr. Dukes (a.k.a.
-Elvira Carrizal-Dukes) is an Assistant Professor of Practice and Undergraduate Academic Adviser for Chicana/o Studies at The University of Texas at El Paso, where she earned a Doctor of Philosophy degree in Rhetoric and Composition.
+Elvira Carrizal-Dukes) is an educator at The University of Texas at El Paso, where she earned a Doctor of Philosophy degree in Rhetoric and Composition.
 She earned a Master of Fine Arts degree in Film from Columbia University in the City of New York and a Bachelor of Arts degree from the University of Minnesota - Twin Cities in Journalism and Chicano Studies and a minor in Theatre Arts.

 She is a filmmaker and the writer, director, and producer of Mariposa (2006) and The Weeping Pimp (2015).
 Dr. Dukes is the author of the play Father’s Shadow / Sombra del Padre (Dramatic Publishing, 2001) winner of the Kennedy Center/ American College Theatre Festival Sí TV Playwriting Award and the Eugene O’Neill National Playwrights Fellowship.
 Other produced plays written by Dr. Dukes include Escaping Juarez, P.I.G.
 (Pimps, Illegals, Gangsters), Silencio No Mas, and Border Ballad Twinkle Toe Patrol: A Chicanx Musical.